 Riptide GP: Renegade

 Riptide GP: Renegade is the best local multiplayer game for race fans.
 This one features wave runner racing.
 The game features a fairly deep career mode, online multiplayer, and split-screen multiplayer support.
 The split-screen multiplayer allows up to four players to play on the same device.
 However, you do need four controllers to make it work.
 Other than that, this game is a home run.
-The graphics and mechanics are fantastic and it’s also not a freemium game. $2.99 is also cheaper than its launch price was.
+The graphics and mechanics are fantastic and it’s also not a free to play game.
+It’s also avaialble via Google Play Pass if you have it.
 Asphalt 8: Airborne also has local multiplayer if you want to try that racing game as well.

 Sea Battle 2